 Our inclusive approach to hiring expands beyond our lawyers.
 We are committed to recruiting a diverse, talented staff, as our clients benefit from a legal team with varying backgrounds, viewpoints and life experiences.

-The career and recruiting website, Vault, has named Lightfoot the nation’s “Best Midsize Law Firm to Work For” two years in a row.
+The career and recruiting website, Vault, has named Lightfoot the nation’s “Best Midsize Law Firm to Work For” four years in a row.
 This recognition came in part due to our high rankings as one of the most diverse firms in the Southeast.

 A Diversity Committee focused on actionable improvements